NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 This model uses the O3 as the target variable (y) and the rest of the columns of interest in the dataset as the predictor (X).
 The data is scaled for better outcomes and autotune is used to optimize the model.
 The model uses layers with different values to train the model to predict the data from the target variable.

 The exploration of the different models was occurring in parallel with identifications in one system then tested in the others.
-One example of this is the Correlation Coefficient Matrix from the multivarient regression; which identified a positive correlation between Temperature and Ozone as well as negative correlations between SO2, NO2, CO and Ozone.
+One example of this is the Correlation Coefficient Matrix from the multivariable regression; which identified a positive correlation between Temperature and Ozone as well as negative correlations between SO2, NO2, CO and Ozone.
 These correlations are supported by visualization of chronological trends in Tableau.
 This led to a search for other expected correlations for Ozone levels and identified a negative correlation between Ozone and Relative Humidity.
 The formula for Relative Humity is based on Temperature and DewPoint, which is available in our dataframe.
 Code for relative humidity was added to optimization models.
 ![image](https://github.com/NaseemaO/Air-Quality-Predictions-in-Beijing/assets/137229474/97bd2df2-df6b-4717-a4d7-76842ca99750)
 Unexpectedly, addition of relative humidity to models did not result in improved predictions.